MaterSim/PyXtal/doc/Background.rst

 The simplest 3D symmetry group is the trival group (called "1").
 This group has only the identity transformation I, which means that it corresponds to a completely asymmetrical object.
 For such an object, there is no transformation (besides the identity) which brings the object back to its original state.
 Most molecules have at least some rotational symmetry, and crystals always have at least translational symmetry, so we will not encounter this group very often.

 On the other hand, we can consider empty 3D space, which is perfectly symmetrical (note: this does not apply to actual empty space, which contain gravitational and quantum fields).
-The symmetry group of empty space includes not only rotations and translations, but also scaling and shearing, since "nothing" will always be mapped back onto "nothing".
+The symmetry group of empty space includes not only rotations and translations, but also scaling and shearing, since **nothing** will always be mapped back onto **nothing**.

 Note that only empty space, or other idealized objects (including some fractals) can have scaling symmetry.
 For atomic structures, we will never encounter this.
 However, shear symmetry is possible for lattices.
 As an example, consider the different choices for the primitive cell shown in the section above.
 These different primitive cells can be mapped onto each other using shear transformations.
 It is important to note that in general only simple lattices have this shearing symmetry; if there are atoms inside of the lattice, they may not map onto other atoms in the crystal.